menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

             :width: 65%
 |

-   * The various configuration files assoicated with the BIND server are available on the :guilabel:`File` drop-down list.
+   * The various configuration files associated with the BIND server are available on the :guilabel:`File` drop-down list.
 From this list, select the specific configuration file that you want to modify.
 Configuration files may represent different aspects of the BIND server.

    * If you're looking to make changes to specific settings within the selected configuration file, you can use the search box.
 Enter keywords or terms related to the settings you wish to modify.